By P. B. Hamm and C. M. Ocamb

 - Quadris Opti at 1.6 pints/A on 7- to 14-day intervals.
 Preharvest interval is 14 days.
 12-hr reentry.

 - Reason 500 SC at 5.5 to 8.2 fl oz/A on 5- to 10-day intervals.
 Do not apply within 14 days of harvest.
 12-hr reentry.

-- Tanos (Group 11+27) at 6 to 8 oz/A. Use only in combination with another protective fungicide.
+- Tanos (Group 11 + 27) at 6 to 8 oz/A. Must be tank-mixed with an appropriate fungicide with a different mode of action (non-Group 11 or 27).
 Do not apply within 14 days of harvest.
 12-hr reentry.

 - Super Tin 80WP at 1.87 to 3.75 oz/A. Use only in combination with chlorothalonil, mancozeb, or Polyram 80 DF.
 Do not apply within 7 days of harvest.
 48-hr reentry.
 Restricted-use pesticide.

 - Zampro (Group 40 +45 ) at 11 to 14 fl oz/A for no more than three (3) application per season.
 Do not apply more than two (2) applications before alternating to a fungicide with a different mode of action.
 Preharvest interval is 4 days.
 12-hr reentry.

 - Ballad at 2 to 4 quarts/A on 7- to 14-day intervals.
 Can be applied up to and on the day of harvest.
 4-hr reentry.
 O